-Where an owner/operator performs work for which they have been hired, or which they have sub-contracted, they shall, prior to commencing such work, be, or become a member of and obtain a clearance from the Union within whose jurisdiction the work is to be performed.
+Where an owner/operator performs work for which they have been hired, or which they have sub-contracted, they shall, prior to commencing such work, be, or become a member of and obtain a clearance from the Union.
 They shall abide by all the provisions of this Agreement, and shall, when working beyond five (5) working days, be accorded all rights, benefits and privileges of this Agreement.